Does Wilderness Therapy Work?

 - A majority reported that family communication had improved.

-“On average, RedCliff clients arrive at the program with clinically significant levels of behavioral and emotional dysfunction.
+Our final membership, the National Association of Therapeutic Schools and Programs (NATSAP) is in some ways, the biggest proof of this program’s success.
+The NATSAP requires programs to conduct research about their effectiveness, making sure the research follows the highest quality standards.
+We are proud to say that we have earned their gold standard of excellence.
+The NATSAP has said of our program, “On average, RedCliff Ascent clients arrive at the program with clinically significant levels of behavioral and emotional dysfunction.
 However, they are within the healthy range of functioning upon completion of the program, and these gains are maintained at 6-12 months post-discharge.”